NASAWorldWind/WorldWindServerKit/README.md

 Then point your browser to http://localhost:8080/wwgs/index.html to access the GeoServer web admin interface.

 ### Option 4.
-Deploy a stand-alone distribution
+Deploy a binary distribution
 Copy and unzip a binary distribution (found in the worldwind-geoserver-dist/target folder) to a folder on your target computer.
 Then navigate to the root of the distribution folder and launch the appropriate startup script found in the bin folder.
+You must establish some requisite environment variables to run GeoServer.
+The startup script will prompt you to complete any missing prerequisites.

 Windows example: